5 Ways to Take Advantage of the Rising Dollar Today

 Main Street’s economic recovery might be stagnant and real wage growth might be in the doldrums, but the rising U.S. dollar is giving millions of American consumers a much-deserved financial break.

-Since early July 2014, the dollar has risen 9 percent against a basket of currencies, meaning the U.S. dollar now buys more yen or more euros than it did just a few short months ago.
+Since early 2022, the dollar has risen substantially against a basket of currencies, meaning the U.S. dollar now buys more yen or pounds than it did just a few short months ago.
+When comparing to the Euro, the U.S. dollar is now at a 1 = 1 parity, something not seen for 20 years.
 Few Americans may speak Japanese, French or Italian, but the vast majority are savvy enough to know that a rising dollar translates into a bevy of economic benefits.

 There’s even talk that the dollar’s rise still has a long way to go.
 That’s because previous dollar runs have shot up 20 to 30 percent before leveling off.
 And given that Japan has officially fallen back into recession and Europe’s economy just escaped negative growth last quarter, their respective economic leaders have promised to devalue their currencies by cranking up their printing presses while we throttle back our own stimulus programs (quantitative easing), the last of which ended in October.
 The nation’s political stability, military superiority, geographic advantage and economic diversity also point to the dollar’s added muscle.

 Consequently, with more cheap yen and Euros flooding global markets and fewer dollars in circulation, the suddenly scarcer greenback has become the Rock of Gibraltar of currencies in an ocean of economic uncertainty.

 Having come out of our own Great Recession, we could empathize with our financially fragile global partners, but now is the not the time.
 We have been battered and bruised enough and deserve to take advantage of this rare economic opportunity we’ve been handed.

 Here are five ways you can take advantage of the strong dollar: